andthum/hpc_submit_scripts/README.rst

 Contributing
 ============

-Please see :doc:`CONTRIBUTING.rst` for a list of rules to follow when contributing to this project.
+Please see `CONTRIBUTING.rst <./CONTRIBUTING.rst>` for a list of rules to follow when contributing to this project.

 License